Use chroot with vsftpd to connect to FTPS with multiple users

 User Preparation

-We will create a user who can only connect via FTP, so grant the following minimum user privileges.
+We will create a user who can only connect via FTP, so we will grant them the following minimum user privileges.

 useradd <username> passwd <username> usermod <username> -s /sbin/nologin # Add only if /sbin/nologin does not exist in /etc/shells echo /sbin/nologin >> /etc/shells groupadd ftp-group usermod -aG ftp-group <username>

-Also, since it would be better to be able to create directories, edit the FTP root directory permissions.
+Additionally, since it's beneficial to be able to create directories, we'll edit the FTP root directory permissions.

-(Set this according to your security requirements.
-In this article, we will set an SGID for the directory and grant permissions to users belonging to the group.)
+(Configure this according to your security requirements.
+In this article, we'll set SGID for the directory and grant permissions to users belonging to the group.)

 cd /mnt chmod g+s ftp/ chgrp ftp-group -R ftp/ ls /mnt/ drwxr-sr-x 2 root ftp-group 4096 Jul 23 22:06 ftp